tc39/proposal-class-public-fields/README.md

 Additionally, static analysis tools like Flow, TypeScript, ESLint, and many others can take advantage of the explicit declarations (along with additional metadata like typehints or JSDoc pragmas) to warn about typos or mistakes in code if the user declaratively calls out the shape of the class.

-##### Decorators for Non-Method Class Members
+##### Decorators for Class Instance Fields

-In lockstep with the [sibling proposal for class-member decorators](https://github.com/wycats/javascript-decorators), declarative class properties also provide a syntactic (and semantic) space for specifying decorators on class properties.
+In lockstep with the [sibling proposal for class-member decorators](https://github.com/wycats/javascript-decorators), class instance fields must also provide a syntactic (and semantic) space for specifying decorators on said fields.
 This opens up an expansive set of use cases for decorators within classes beyond what could otherwise only be applied to method members.
 Some examples include `@readonly` (for, say, specifying `writable:false` on the property descriptor), or `@hasMany` (for systems like Ember where the framework may generate a getter that does a batched fetch), etc.

 ##### Potential VM Warm-Up Optimizations

-When properties are specified declaratively, VMs have an opportunity to generate best-effort member offsets earlier (similar to existing strategies like hidden classes).
+When class instance fields are specified declaratively, VMs have an opportunity to generate best-effort optimizations earlier (at compile time) similar to existing strategies like hidden classes.

-## Proposal 2/2: Class "Static" Properties
+## Part 2: Class Static Properties

-(This is a proposal very much related to the former, but is much simpler in scope and is technically orthogonal -- so I've separated it for simplicity.)
+(This is very much related to the former section, but is much simpler in scope and is technically orthogonal -- so I've separated it for simplicity)

-This second proposal intends to include a declarative means of expressing "static" properties on an ES class.
+This second part of the proposal intends to include a declarative means of expressing "static" properties on an ES class object.
 These property declarations may include intializers, but are not required to do so.

 The proposed syntax for this is as follows: